-The Shift2Rail TD3.11 Future Stations has researched and identified innovation drivers to improve the design and maintenance of stations and their surroundings.
-The demonstrators have been prepared mainly with a focus on optimising station management in terms of cost and efficiency solutions oriented towards improving the • design of selected station modules/components, as well as improving | • attractiveness (accessibility, customer experience, usability) and safety, including crowd management.
+Smart and sustainable stations The Shift2Rail TD3.11 Future Stations has researched and identified innovation drivers to improve the design and maintenance of stations and their surroundings.
+The demonstrators have been prepared mainly with a focus on optimising station management in terms of cost and efficiency solutions oriented towards improving the design of selected station modules/components, as well as improving attractiveness (accessibility, customer experience, usability) and safety, including crowd management.
 The achieved preliminary research within S2R provides the basis for the development of innovative solutions and their dissemination, which is the foundation for the railway sector's transition of railway stations to a circular economy model to a significant extent of the full life cycle of stations by 2030.
 The current approach to Transit Oriented Development (TOD) is only focused on the architecture and urban planning around the transport nodes.

-- New layout concepts for the design of stations favouring modular and naturalbased solutions, supported by BIM methodologies.
-Design for more resilient infrastructures, more robust to extreme hazards (including climate change ones). - Multi-modality aspects for H2, where applicable. - Design of the energy systems of the station, supported by BIM-based BEMS. - Use of the Digital Twin (DT) of the station for the operation and maintenance of the energy systems.
+New layout concepts for the design of stations favouring modular and natural-based solutions, supported by BIM methodologies.
+Design for more resilient infrastructures, more robust to extreme hazards (including climate change ones).
+Multi-modality aspects for H2, where applicable.
+Design of the energy systems of the station, supported by BIM-based BEMS.
+Use of the Digital Twin (DT) of the station for the operation and maintenance of the energy systems.
 Use of the DT of the station for circularity analysis.
-Use of the DT to simulate hazard scenarios in order to design more resilient infrastructures and to be better prepared for contingencies management. - The innovative Smart TOD models will exploit the coexistence and synergies between the rail infrastructure and the urban environment (integration levels: environmental, social, economic and sustainable mobility).
+Use of the DT to simulate hazard scenarios in order to design more resilient infrastructures and to be better prepared for contingencies management.
+The innovative Smart TOD models will exploit the coexistence and synergies between the rail infrastructure and the urban environment (integration levels: environmental, social, economic and sustainable mobility).
 Improved Smart TOD models supported by analytics toolset and processes will be developed.
 This will enable a holistic development of rail assets and transport services integrating the local level (stations with urban surroundings) and the network level (coherency at the district and/or regional grid level).

-A sustainable rail system / Circular economy

-Starting of working group inside CEN (CEN/TC 256/SC 2/WG 54) for the acceptance of New Materials.

-Development of environmentally friendly materials (recyclable, reusable, reparable, etc.) mainly composites based.
-These materials should adapted be manufacturing process valid for market railway solution and should also help to increase resilience of railway assets.
+A sustainable rail system / Circular Development of environmentally friendly economy Starting of working group inside CEN (CEN/TC 256/SC 2/WG 54) for the acceptance of New Materials. materials (recyclable, reusable, reparable, etc.) mainly composites based.
+These materials should be adapted for manufacturing process valid for market railway solution and should also help to increase resilience of railway assets.
 Applicability on running gear and interiors of C4.
 The adoption of new materials and processes is enabled by the upcoming standard in which are participating stakeholder from whole railway industry.
+Noise and vibrations Further simulation methods & tools for Before S2R , rail noise and vibrations were train, infrastructure noise & vibration and the focus of several FP7 projects, Acoutrain traction noise are needed to better predict,